 The first is the Lifetime Creativity Scale.
 It’s a self-assessment.
 The second is the Consensual Assessment Technique.
 Both of these measures Little c.
 The latter being a more objective measurement tool.
 A Big C creativity measurement is the Creative Achievement Scale.
 It evaluates a person’s lifework.

-The Creative Achievement Scale questionnaire is available in Carson, Peterson, & Higgins’ (2005) Reliability, validity, and factor structure of the Creative Achievement Questionnaire.
+The Creative Achievement Scale questionnaire is available in Carson, Peterson, and Higgins’ (2005) Reliability, validity, and factor structure of the Creative Achievement Questionnaire.
 You can download the article at Researchgate.net.

-For more information about these assessments, read Character Strengths and Virtues by Peterson & Seligman.
+For more information about these assessments, read Character Strengths and Virtues by Peterson and Seligman (2004).

 If you’re told to “be creative” then you will be.
 Open, supportive, informal, and reinforcing environments increase creativity (Peterson & Seligman, 2004.)
 The opposite doesn’t.
 In fact, it’s easier to create an unsupportive, constrained environment that suffocates creativity.

 Highly creative people tend to allow ideas to marinate while they’re working on other projects.
 You’ll notice that these people work on many problems simultaneously (Peterson & Seligman, 2004).